 Although the drifting buoys are known to have limited accuracies and take a subsurface temperature measurement, which is decoupled from the skin SST by near-surface temperature gradients ((Minnett, 2003); (Ward, 2006)), the large number of drifters renders them a valuable tool to assess the accuracies of satellite-derived SSTs.
 The differences shown in Table 7 are reasonable for a satellite radiometer of new design only five years into its mission and will no doubt be reduced through the development of more refined algorithms.

-Comparisons SSTskin measurements taken from ship-board radiometers show a bias error of close to zero degrees for measurements and have encouragingly low variability (Table 8).
-These results indicate that the VIIRS SSTskin are similar in accuracy with those of the heritage instrument, MODIS ((Kilpatrick et al., 2015)) and AVHRR ((Kilpatrick et al., 2001)), and have a good potential to extend reliable and accurate SSTs into the future (Figure 21; Figure 20; Figure 22).
+Comparisons with SSTskin measurements from ship-board radiometers show a bias error of close to zero degrees and have encouragingly low variability (Table 8).
+These results indicate that the VIIRS SSTskin are similar in accuracy to those of the MODIS ((Kilpatrick et al., 2015) and AVHRR ((Kilpatrick et al., 2001))heritage instrument ), and have a good potential to extend reliable and accurate SSTs into the future (Figure 21; Figure 20; Figure 22).

-The series of satellite infrared radiometers dealt with in this paper are broad-swath imagers, but another type of satellite infrared radiometers also have the potential to contribute to the SST CDR.
+The series of satellite infrared radiometers discussed in this paper are broad-swath imagers, but another type of satellite infrared radiometers also have the potential to contribute to the SST CDR.
 These narrow swath radiometers are designed to provide accurate SSTskin field for climate research by making two measurements through the atmosphere to improve the accuracy of the atmospheric correction (see below).
-These radiometers, called the Along-Track Radiometers (ATSR), have been flown of a series of satellites of the European Space Agency starting in 1991 on ERS-1 and subsequent satellites ((Minnett, 1995); (Llewellyn-Jones and Remedios, 2012; Mutlow et al., 1994)), through to the present with the Sea and Land Surface Temperature Radiometer ((Coppo et al., 2010)) on the Sentinel-3 satellites ((Donlon et al., 2012)).
+These radiometers, called the Along-Track Radiometers (ATSR), have been flown on a series of satellites from the European Space Agency starting in 1991 with ERS-1 ((Minnett, 1995); (Llewellyn-Jones and Remedios, 2012; Mutlow et al., 1994)).
+These series extend through the present with the Sea and Land Surface Temperature Radiometer ((Coppo et al., 2010)) on the Sentinel-3 satellites ((Donlon et al., 2012)).
 The SSTskin retrievals from the ATSR series of satellite radiometers ((Embury and Merchant, 2012); (Merchant et al., 2012)) are the basis of the ESA SST Climate Change Initiative ((Hollmann et al., 2013)).

 It is tempting, and frequently done, to interpret the differences between satellite-derived SSTskin and any set of measurements used to validate them as being an estimate of the accuracies of the satellite retrievals.
-But, at the level of discrepancies that are presented here (Table 8) and elsewhere (e.g. (Merchant et al., 2012)) the contributions of the errors and uncertainties of the instruments used to provide the independent measurements and those introduced by the methods of the comparison themselves – such as temporal and spatial variability in the permitted intervals between the satellite and in situ measurements – have to be taken into account.
+But, at the level of discrepancies that are presented here (Table 8) and elsewhere (e.g. (Merchant et al., 2012)) the contributions of the errors and uncertainties of the instruments used to provide the independent measurements and those introduced by the methods of the comparison themselves – such as temporal and spatial variability in the allowed separation between the satellite and in situ measurements – have to be taken into account.
 Thus, the statistics given here of comparisons with subsurface temperatures and ship radiometers are not a true estimate of the errors and uncertainties in the satellite retrievals.
 The true accuracies are better.

 SUMMARY AND CONCLUSIONS